-Students enrolled in the Master of Divinity and Master of Arts degree programs must participate in the midpoint assessment process upon completing 50 percent of the particular degree program requirements.
-The mid-point assessment process is initiated by the Academic Office and engages the student along with the students' academic advisor, academic dean, dean of student services, ministry mentor, and the executive director of the Ministry Residency in a review of the student's academic performance, student learning e-portfolio and overall progress in readiness for ministry.
+Students enrolled in the Master of Divinity and Master of Arts degree programs must participate in the mid-point and exit assessment processes.
+The mid-point process is conducted near the middle of the academic program and the exit assessment is typically conducted in the final semester of a student's program.
+The processes are initiated by the Academic Office and engage the student along with the student's academic advisor, academic dean, dean of students, ministry residency mentor or practicum supervisor, and the director of Ministry Residencies or Counseling Practicum professor in a review of the student's academic performance, student learning portfolio and overall progress in readiness for ministry.
 Specifically, the team considers the student's progress in disciplinary knowledge and skill (academic performance), faith commitment and personal maturity (Christian character), and progress made in attaining the student learning outcomes associated with the particular degree (learning, development, and vocational readiness where applicable).
-At the conclusion of the review process, one of three judgments is rendered by the review team and presented to the student in written form within the context of a mid-point interview.
-The range of judgments includes the following: 1) Affirm progress in readiness for ministry, 2) Affirm progress in readiness for ministry with reservations, 3) Do not affirm readiness for ministry.
+At the conclusion of the review process, one of three judgments is rendered by the review team and presented to the student in written form.
+The range of judgments includes the following: 1) Affirm Progress in readiness for ministry, 2) Affirm progress in readiness for ministry with reservations, 3) Do not affirm readiness for ministry.
+The assessment team engages the student in developing and implementing a growth plan when the second or third judgments are reached in the mid-point process.
 Consult the GRTS Student Handbook for a more detailed description of the policies, process, judgments and the implications of the judgments.